benjag/bengryphon.com/src/content/blog/fluid-typography-with-a-twist.md

 _Shaken, not stirred_

-Fluid typography is not a new concept, but it's only recently the browser support has gotten to a place where we feel can release it.
+Fluid typography is not a new concept, but it's only recently the browser support has gotten to a place where the implementation is pretty seamless.
 At its core, it's simple math, but it's incredibly powerful in what it unlocks.

 Fluid typography is based on the slope of a line between two points (remember your `y = mx + b` from geometry?).
 In this case, our points are the minimum and maximum font-size of our type.
 Calculating the slope of the line when accounting for screen sizes is a little tricky, but here's a [great article from Smashing Magazine](https://www.smashingmagazine.com/2022/01/modern-fluid-typography-css-clamp/) that goes through the math.